 3. Better Employee Performance & Productivity

-The most basic but critical goal of any training program is to improve employee performance and productivity by reinforcing existing competencies and developing of new skills.
-Training objectives should highlight how new workflows lead to better performance, and a timeline to adopting these new processes.
+The most basic (but critical) goal of any training program is to improve your employees’ performance and productivity by reinforcing existing competencies and developing new skills.
+Your training goals and objectives should highlight how new workflows lead to better performance, and a timeline to adopting these new processes.

 5. Helps You Design Training Material

-Well-defined training objectives make content creation easier and relevant.
-You can target employees as per their roles in the organization to increase relevance, or by their department type.
+Well-defined goals and objectives make training content creation easier and more helpful to your learners.
+You can target employees via their individual roles in the organization to increase relevance, or by their department type.
 Training objectives help you save project time, money, and resources when designing your training materials.

 Once you have identified your training goals, it’s time to put them into action.
-It’s a relatively straightforward task to summarize your desirable outcomes – but you need to convey the main point of your training objectives with a short summary.
+It’s a relatively straightforward task to summarize your desired learning outcomes – but you need to convey the main goals of your training objectives with a short summary.

-Here are six tips for you to create crisp and clear employee training objectives:
+Here are six tips for you to create clear employee training objectives that make an impact:

 1. Clearly Define the Purpose & Outcome of Your Training

-Because training happens for a reason, you should clearly define the purpose and the end outcome of all training programs.
-You should conduct a training-need analysis and knowledge-gap analysis before creating your employee’s training objective(s).
+You should conduct a training-need analysis and skills gap analysis before creating your employee’s training objective(s).
 Avoid using vague words like realize and learn to create specific training outcomes.

 Here is an example of a clearly defined training objective: ‘After completion of this course, you will be able to create and modify Excel files’ is a more specific training objective than ‘This course will allow you to learn the basics of Excel.’

 2. Keep Your Training Objectives Short & Simple

-The training objectives should be concise.
-Avoid mentioning unnecessary details and use simple language to convey the end goal.
-A suggested format is to include a time frame, an audience, an action verb to describe the outcome, and any other relevant details.
+Your organization’s training objectives should be to the point.
+Avoid mentioning unnecessary details and use simple language to convey the main goal(s).
+A suggested objectives format includes a time frame, a target audience, an action verb to describe the outcome, and any other relevant details.

 3. Create SMART Objectives

-Vague: Participants will learn to operate the new P2P system.
+- General/Vague Goal: Employees will learn to operate the company’s new CRM system.

 4. Leverage Bloom's Taxonomy

-The American educational psychologist Benjamin Bloom classified learning objectives into six categories based on the involved cognitive processes.
-According to Bloom’s Taxonomy, the objectives are:
+The American educational psychologist Benjamin Bloom classified learning objectives into six categories based on the involved cognitive processes for each goal.

 - Knowledge: This stage requires recalling and retrieving previously known facts.
-Memorizing is an obvious tactic that works well for compliance training.
-For this stage, create training objectives using action verbs like- recognize, recall, list, name, define, match, and memorize.
+Memorizing is an obvious tactic that works well for various training programs.
+For this stage, create training objectives using action verbs such as recognize, recall, list, name, define, match, and memorize.

 - Comprehension: This stage requires an understanding of the concept to demonstrate expertise in it.
-The action verbs suitable for this stage are- describe, explain, summarize, discuss, explain, outline, illustrate, and identify.
-Example: Post this IT training, participants will be able to identify the security threats.
+The action verbs suitable for this stage include describing, explaining, summarizing, discussing, outlining, illustrating, and identifing.
+Example: After this IT training, participants will be able to identify the security threats.

 - Application: This step moves theoretical knowledge into practical application.
 The action verbs suitable for this stage are- use, apply, demonstrate, execute, solve, employ, and perform.

 - Analysis: In this stage, participants should be able to break down the training information into parts and establish a relationship between them.
-For this stage, create training objectives using action verbs like- categorize, classify, simplify, list, distinguish, and compare.
+For this stage, create training objectives using action verbs such as categorize, classify, simplify, list, distinguish, and compare.

 - Evaluation: Based on the acquired knowledge, learners can make judgments and form decisions at this level.
-The suitable action verbs for this level are- analyze, compare, contrast, discover, and model.
+The suitable action verbs for this level include analyze, compare, contrast, discover, and model.

 5. Align Training Objectives with Business Goals

 At the end of the day, the core reason for any training program is to drive better results that positively impact your company’s bottom line.
-Without this alignment between the objectives and business goals, a training program would be a waste of resources.
+Without alignment between your training objectives and business goals, employee training programs are a waste of resources.

 You can increase the effectiveness of any training program by creating training objectives based on the following questions:

-- How do the acquired skills and desired outcomes contribute to the company’s mission & values?
+- How do the acquired skills and desired outcomes of this training program contribute to our company’s mission & values?

-- Will this training improve employee productivity and increase revenue?
+- Will this training improve employee productivity and increase company revenue?

-Aligning your training objectives with your department and company’s goal will also help you check whether or not the training objectives are realistic and attainable.
+Aligning your training objectives with your department and company goals will also help when determining if your training objectives are realistic and attainable.

 6. Analyze Your Training Conditions

-A digital adoption platform like Whatfix disrupts the way employees consume the training content.
-It reduces the content creation time by creating simultaneous multi-format content and leverages behavioral analytics to personalize the training experience for your employees, remote and otherwise.
+Whatfix reduces the time of creating training content by creating simultaneous multi-format content types and leverages behavioral analytics to personalize the training experience for your different employees.